OPENER-next/OpenStop/docs/QUESTION_CATALOG.md

 }
 ```

+In addition, documentary comments can be added per question using the reserved `"$comment"` field.

 ## The `question` part

 This contains any fields that describe the actual question displayed to the user.
 The main question must be provided via the `text` property and a short string that describes the modified value via `name`.